How To Find Work in Singapore

 Consider all national differences if you want that prospective employers will take your job application seriously.
-Despite globalisation, you need to be aware that national differences manifest themselves not only in different languages.
-Singapore jobs demand more than just the obvious Singapore CV writing and translation - they require thorough preparation.
+Despite globalization, you need to be aware that national differences manifest themselves not only in different languages.
+Singapore jobs demand more than just the obvious Singapore CV with Singapore cover letter writing and translation - they require thorough preparation.

 Problems that in all possibility did not even cross your mind when you decided to find work in Singapore will confront you.
 Think for example, you will experience the different immigration rules and practices, strange job application procedures, bizarre job selection criteria and weird management culture.

 You should be prepared to take the Singapore as it is with all of its difficulties, contradictions and challenges.
 Do not underestimate national differences.
 What is common in one country might be very unusual in another country.

 Do your research about job and life in Singapore - find people who lived there before or better yet, live there currently.
 Find out not only the legal requirements but also the local employment culture.
 Work abroad is one thing, but having a job that does not suit you will definitely cause homesickness!

 Most visits to Singapore are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against Western interests and civilian targets, including places frequented by foreigners like restaurants, hotels, clubs and shopping areas.
 In recent years the Singaporean authorities have carried out a number of investigations and operations against terrorist networks.